 - 1 cup fresh cilantro leaves, stems removed, leaves roughly chopped

 - ⅓ cup slivered or sliced almonds, toasted

 - Optional: Black and/or white sesame seeds for garnish

 For the Dressing:

-- Combine cabbage, carrots, sugar snap peas, onions, and cooked chicken in a large bowl.
+- In a large bowl, combine cabbage, carrots, sugar snap peas, green onions, and cooked chicken.
 Toss well to combine.

-- In a small bowl (or jar) combine dressing ingredients.
+- In a small bowl or jar combine all of the dressing ingredients.
 Whisk or shake well to combine.
 Pour over salad just before serving.

-- Gently stir in oranges, cilantro, and almond.
-Sprinkle with sesame seeds and enjoy.
+- Gently stir in oranges, cilantro, and toasted almonds.
+Sprinkle with sesame seeds, if desired.